2442-NET-FS-Test-Automation/P2-Team2-LearningPlatform/README.md

 LearnHub is a full-stack learning management platform that allows students to browse and enroll in courses while providing professors and administrators with tools to manage course offerings.

-## Features
+## Main Features

-### Students
-- Register and log in securely
-- Browse available courses
-- Search and filter courses
-- Enroll in courses
-- View enrolled courses and grades

-### Professors
-- Manage assigned courses
-- View enrolled students
-- Submit student grades

-### Administrators
+- JWT Authentication
+- Role-Based Authorization
+- Course Management
+- Student Enrollment
+- Grade Management
-- Manage professors
+- Professor Management
-- Manage courses
+- Reporting Dashboard
-- View enrollment reports

 ## Tech Stack